CalSol/CalSol-Electrical-Onboarding/Section1.md

 ## All Office hours will be held in or outside Cory 246 (Supernode)
 - If you cannot enter the building call the office hour staff (numbers are on Slack profiles)

+Ignore the date.
+This is the timeline daily for the whole two weeks of onboarding unless further clarified.
 ![OH Times](./images/OH_Timeline.png)

 Feel free to reach out to the lab staff on slack for help or for checkoffs: